glortho/react-keydown/README.md

 * The method decorators wrap React lifecycle methods in order to work as seamlessly and efficiently as possible.
 The class decorator does not do this, functioning instead as a higher-order component.
+* In order to avoid unintended side effects, only one component can receive keydown events at a time.
+This will be the most recently mounted or clicked component with key bindings.
+If you want multiple components to receive keydown events simultaneously, decorate a common ancestor component class with `@keydown` and then decorate your methods in the child components with `@keydownScoped( myKeyCode )` (or manually work with the keydown.event props flowing into your components).

 ## Questions